ckalvin12/2021_1_courses/CTF 搶旗大賽實務技術/WEEK3/PWNTOOLS基本觀念.md

-# registers can be grouped into four categories:
+# registers 暫存器
 ```
+registers can be grouped into four categories:
 [1]General purpose==>mathematical operations
        EAX, EBX, and ECX
        ==>can be used to store data and addresses,